Department of Justice is now the Department of Communities and Justice. Find out more >

 The Department of Communities and Justice, Youth Justice NSW also engaged the Cultural and Indigenous Research Centre Australia (CIRCA) to conduct a social outcome evaluation of Youth on Track for outcomes 2-5, completed in April 2017.

 In the meantime, Youth Justice NSW measures ten indicators on a quarterly basis.
 The measures show promising initial results in relation to reduction of contact with police and a drop in the offending risk for more than 50% of those who engaged in the scheme for three months.
-Snapshot of Youth on Track referrals, participants and outcomes [PDF 1.4MB] are available.
+Snapshot of Youth on Track referrals, participants and outcomes in 2019 [PDF 248KB] are available.